materialsproject/custodian/docs/index.rst

 plugin framework that allows you to develop specific job management workflows for different applications.

+Error recovery is an important aspect of many *high-throughput* projects that generate data on a large scale.
+When you are running on the order of hundreds of thousands of jobs, even an error-rate of 1% would mean thousands of errored jobs that would be impossible to deal with on a case-by-case basis.

 The specific use case for custodian is for long running jobs, with potentially random errors.
 For example, there may be a script that takes several days to run on a server, with a 1% chance of some IO error causing the job to fail.